Behaviour and lifestyle support for ageing and vulnerable dogs.

 -

-Gentle exercise and enrichment suited to their body
+Gentle exercise, games and activities suited to their body

 Home adaptations for comfort and safety